-A practical Series 23 study plan with a clear reading order, weekly milestones, review rhythm, and a final review strategy.
+A practical Series 23 study plan for FINRA General Securities Principal Sales Supervisor Module candidates, with exam facts, weighted reading order, miss-review method, and final review plan.

 Use this study plan if you want a clean reading order instead of treating Series 23 like a smaller Series 24.
 That is the main trap.
 Series 23 is narrower, but it still tests principal-level supervision across business lines that reach beyond routine branch-sales oversight.